greggman/HappyFunTimes/docs/ideas.md

 So some random ideas I'd like to explore if I have time.
 Maybe they'll trigger some ideas for you

+*   Shake phone to race

+    The faster you shake the faster it goes

 *   Balance platforms with balls melodic.

     Each player controls one platform they can place and rotate with their phone.
 Balls bounce off them,